-Send to all ports (default setting) The device forwards data packets with an unknown MAC Multicast address to every port.
+Send to all ports (default setting) The device forwards data packets with an unknown MA

+The device forwards data packets with an unknown MAC Multicast address to every port.
 You can overwrite this setting per VLAN.
 See the Unknown multicasts column in the Switching > IGMP Snooping > Configuration dialog, VLAN ID tab.